 Oak Beach is a small coastal settlement with approximately 195 residents as of the 2016 census (ABS 2017).
 Some of the residents at Oak Beach are absentee owners, only visiting seasonally.
-There are approximately 25 dwellings along the foreshore (DSC 2019b).
-Some of these houses are around 20 to 30 m from the erosion scarp line along the central section of the beach.
-During the site visits, it was noted that there is significant encroachment of the residential property boundary seaward onto Council land.
+There are approximately 25 dwellings along the foreshore, as well as Thala Beach Nature Reserve Resort at the northern end of Oak Beach (DSC 2019b).
+Some of these houses are around 20 to 30 m from the erosion scarp line along the central section of the beach at the residential end.
+During the site visits, significant encroachment of the residential property boundary seaward onto Council land was noted.
 This encroachment includes the construction of permanent structures and planting of non-native vegetation on Council land between the dune and the residential area.